finos/a11y-theme-builder/docs/guides/create-a-design-system.md

 ### Specify colors

 1. Make sure that `Color Theme` has been selected from the `ATOMIC SETTINGS` section on the left navigation menu.
 2. Select primary, secondary and tertiary colors.
 For each of these values, you will be allowed to choose from the tray of shades that will be generated from each color available in the color palette.
-Once these three colors are defined, you will be free to draw upon these colors and their shades to define which will be used for various aspects of the default theme (such as background colors, button colors and icon colors).  **Note:** Unless all three colors are selected, some of the following fields may not be selectable.
-Values for all fields must be specified to proceed to the next step.
+Once these three colors are defined, you will be free to draw upon these colors and their shades to define which will be used for various aspects of the default theme (such as background colors, button colors and icon colors).
+    * **Note:**
+        * Unless all three colors are selected, some of the subsequent fields (e.g. button, icon) may not be selectable.
+        * If you change the values of the primary, secondary or tertiary colors after subsequent fields have been configured, all subsequent field values will be cleared to prevent potentially invalid field values from being saved.
+        * Values for all fields must be specified to proceed to the next step.
 3. Click `Show Theme` to indicate that you are satisfied with the default theme.

 **Note:** Once you have confirmed your decision, you will be presented with a read-only representation of all of the values that you selected, displayed in light mode and dark mode.
 At this point, the default theme will no longer be modifiable.
-The reason behind this is that changes to the default theme after other parts of the design system are configured, could largely invalidate those selections.
-In a future version, creating sub themes will be possible which will overlay the default color theme, thus allowing for a modifiable design system.
+The reason behind this is that changes to the default theme, after other parts of the design system are configured, could largely invalidate those selections.
+In a future version, creating sub themes will be possible which will overlay the default color theme; thus allowing for a modifiable color theme in your design system.

 You may want to save your design system at this point to serve as a foundation from which to populate future design systems or as a safe restore point from which to begin again.